nikkaroraa/sakshat_website/README.md

 Run the following command in your terminal:

 ```
-npm run serve:dev
+npm run watch
 ```

-> After the above steps, open your browser and navigate to http://localhost:3333/ to view the project.
+> After the above steps, open your browser and navigate to http://localhost:4040/ to view the project.